Philip Serkosky – A Deep, Rich Voice That Resonates.

 Some of my past clients.

-The PBS series American Masters.
+The PBS series AMERICAN MASTERS.
 In which I voiced two roles in the award winning documentary entitled "Hannah Arendt: Facing Tyranny.

 Let’s work together to create something amazing!
 Hit that invite button or message me to get started.
 Your script deserves a voice that resonates—and I’m your guy!